 “Why did you leave your past job?”

-As a recruiter, I get asked this question about my candidate every time I submit a resume.
+As a recruiter, I get asked this question every time I submit a resume.
 As an applicant, you can bet that 99% of the employers will ask you why you left your last position.
 It’s is a difficult question; your integrity is on the line with this one.
 Most candidates don’t answer the question directly, hoping an indirect answer will deflect the real reason why they left.
 This is a fatal interview mistake that you don’t want to make!
 You must be honest and forthright about why you left prior jobs!

 Tips to Answer this Interview Question:

 “It was mutual” or “I was laid off ” or “lack of work” doesn’t cut it, especially if the hiring manager knows someone else who is now doing your former job, knows your former boss, or has friends working at your former company.
 If you were laid off due to no fault of your own, whenever possible, obtain a letter from your prior company outlining the reasons for your layoff.

 Here’s some examples of why people leave jobs or are out of work:

 Personal reasons/medical/taking care of a family member: If you had to leave your past job due to personal reasons such as medical issues or caring for a family member, say so if you are comfortable with the details.
 If you are uncomfortable sharing the specifics, tell the interviewer you had to take care of some personal or family affairs and didn’t want your work to suffer, so you chose to resign until you could fully commit to a full-time role again.
 Explain that the situation has resolved itself and you are ready and excited to resume your career.
 Add that you kept your skills sharp by staying abreast of industry news and trends while you were not working.